rust-lang/rfcs/text/0000-inline-asm.md

 This uses the `mul` instruction to multiply two 32-bit inputs with a 64-bit result.
 The only explicit operand is a register, that we fill from the variable `a`.
-The second implicit operand is the `eax` register which we fill from the variable `b`.
+The second operand is implicit, and must be the `eax` register, which we fill from the variable `b`.
 The lower 32 bits of the result are stored in `eax` from which we fill the variable `lo`.
 The higher 32 bits are stored in `edx` from which we fill the variable `hi`.